 Limited Scope Contracts

 If service, supply and R&D contracts with limited scopes or task orders less than $25,000 are awarded, the contractor may submit an abbreviated Site-Specific Accident Prevention Plan (APP).
-Limited scope is defined as mowing, animal care, housekeeping, etc. Appendix A of EM 385-1-1 The Army Corps of Engineers Safety and Health Requirement Manual paragraph 11, provides an abbreviated APP for limited scope service, supply, and R&D contracts.
+Limited scope is defined as mowing, animal care, housekeeping, A/E, testing and balancing, etc. etc. external link Appendix A of EM 385-1-1 The Army Corps of Engineers Safety and Health Requirement Manual paragraph 3.k, provides information and an abbreviated APP for limited scope service, supply, and R&D contracts.
 This abbreviated APP must address all 16 items or state why a specific item is not applicable.
+Note: If other areas of the EM 385-1-1 are pertinent to the contract, the contractor must assure these areas are addressed as well.

 Waiver from Contractor Safety Program Requirements